core-wg/senml-spec/draft-ietf-core-senml.md

 Base Value:
 : A base value is added to the value found in an entry, similar to Base Time.

+Base Sum:
+: A base sum is added to the sum found in an entry, similar to Base Time.

 Version:
 : Version number of media type format.
 This attribute is an optional positive integer and defaults to 5 if not present. \[RFC Editor: change